 Drinking laws in Thailand are very similar to other countries.
 There are some places where it is illegal to drink, like temples and worship.
 If you drink or buy alcohol underage, it can result in jail time.

-Surprisingly, wine is very cheap in Thailand, you can find a good bottle of wine of 0,64 litres in just 2$.
+Surprisingly, wine is very cheap in Thailand, you can find a good bottle of wine of 0,64 liters in just 2$.
 It’s very easy to find good deals in larger supermarkets to pair your traditional dish.

 With cooking, you definitely have to think about finding a perfect wine pair to the dish you are preparing and here we explain to you some tasty combinations that you can make including: